kabradshaw1/Fitness-Tracker/README.md

   In the cmd type in the following commands:

-  npm init -y
+  git clone git@github.com:kabradshaw1/Fitness-Tracker.git

-  npm i connect-session-sequelize dotenv express-handlebars mysql2 express-session bcrypt sequelize express
+  npm i

-  mysql -u <username> -p
+  mysql -u username -p
   * Put in your password

   In the MySQL command line type: